-Once a bond forms between the carer and the care-for person, the working relationship can become more akin to friendship.
+Once a bond forms between the carer and the cared-for person, the working relationship can become more akin to friendship.
 Although their duty of care remains the priority, many of our carers enjoy spending time with the cared-for person outside of the house.
 In instances like this, we ask that our carers are respected and treated as equals, understanding that they are not "in service".
-Unless agreed beforehand, they will gladly join on excursions such as theatre trips and dinners, however, they should always be introduced as a valued carer.
+Unless agreed beforehand, they will gladly join on excursions such as theatre trips and dinners and appreciate being introduced as a valued carer.